ethereum/ethereum-org-website/src/content/community/research/index.md

 ## Scaling and performance

-There are ongoing efforts to scale Ethereum using a variety of techniques including sharding the blockchain, danksharding and using rollups.
+Scaling Ethereum is a large area of focus for Ethereum researchers.
+Current approaches include sharding the blockchain, danksharding, and using rollups.
 Introductory information on scaling Ethereum is available on our [scaling page](/developers/docs/scaling).

 ### Layer 2